Getting started

 Create your extension

-You’ll need to decide on a few things first:
+Before you create your extension, you’ll need to decide on a few things first:

-- Pick a name for your extension.
+- Pick a user-facing name for your extension.
 This will be displayed to the user in Moonbase.
 We suggest a short but informational one.

-except if you can’t resist it. - Treat it as a proper noun (“Native Fixes” instead of “Native fixes”).
+- Treat it as a proper noun (“Native Fixes” instead of “Native fixes”).

 camelCase